Scotland get England, Iran & USA in World Cup draw

-World Cup: England, Iran and USA await for Scotland
+World Cup 2022: Scotland drawn with England, Iran and USA pending qualification

 Last updated on .From the section Scotland